-Why did you choose Plymouth University?
+Why did you choose University of Plymouth?

 I visited the University during one of the Open Days and knew instantly that Plymouth was the place for me.
 The student atmosphere was fantastic, it felt like a great student community, safe, central and being so close to the sea was a huge bonus.
 The course sounded great, the year spent in placement was another plus for me.